rainbowdashlabs/sql-java/docs/01/about_databases.md

 standardized type of SQL

 MariaDB uses [SQL/PSM](https://en.wikipedia.org/wiki/SQL/PSM) and [PL/SQL](https://en.wikipedia.org/wiki/PL/SQL) which
-allows to write procedural statements with loops and other stuff.
+allows writing procedural statements with loops and other stuff.
 It has its origin in the [OracleDB](https://www.oracle.com/database/).

-PostgreSQL uses [PL/pgSQL](https://en.wikipedia.org/wiki/PL/pgSQL) which is a extension of the [PL/SQL](https://en.wikipedia.org/wiki/PL/SQL) and enhances the general possibilities of SQL on a level which allows highly complex operations.
+PostgreSQL uses [PL/pgSQL](https://en.wikipedia.org/wiki/PL/pgSQL) which is an extension of the [PL/SQL](https://en.wikipedia.org/wiki/PL/SQL) and enhances the general possibilities of SQL on a level which allows highly complex operations.
 Some people say that you can write your complete backend in PL/pgSQL.